The Haas Collection

 Motorcycling is a passion that exerts an intoxicating grip on any soul it touches.
 But you need not twist a throttle or feel the road below to experience the passion or feel the raw escape.
 Just walk through the expansive portal of The Haas Moto Museum, and you will instantly feel its grip.

-Step into a world where the fantasy of limitless speed blends with the reality of mechanized motion, where the cycles are elevated on custom platforms and surrounded by one-off metallic sculptures that enliven the total experience.
+Step into a world where the fantasy of limitless speed blends with the reality of mechanized motion, where the motorcycles are elevated on custom platforms and surrounded by one-off metallic sculptures that enliven the total experience.

 And when you experience this gem of a Collection, the word connectivity will no longer mean what it did when you entered.
 It will not refer to emails or texts—it will instead bring to mind generations of escape artists connected only to the ribbon of road that unraveled beneath their feet and the wind and the scenery that were their constant companions.